dnvlz/ImageProcessing-STM/README.md

   the derivatives we need to know the value of h, the distance in meters between grid points, which is about 30000m in this case.
-  (It's actually not precisely constant because we are representing the spherical Earth on a flat map, but h=30000m will give reasonable results.)
+  (It's actually not precisely constant because we are representing the spherical Earth on a flat map, but h=30000m gives reasonable results.)
 2. Using the values for the derivatives, we calculate the intensity for each grid point, with $\phi=45^\circ$, and make a density plot of the